 Built in 1876, the Spencer House Bed and Breakfast was originally intended to be a wedding present for newlyweds William Spencer and his bride, until the bride got cold feet.
-Located in downtown, and minutes from the beach, the staff will be sure to keep your toes warm with comfortable accommodations in this Victorian style home.
+Located in downtown, and minutes from the beach, the staff will be sure to keep your toes warm with comfortable accommodations in this Victorian-style home.
 Did we mention the house special is cinnamon chip pancakes?
 Good morning, indeed.

 If you’d like to wake up in a lighthouse, in Lake Erie wine country, then check out Light on the Lake.
 Relax on the beach and walk over to the CrayZ Parrot for a bite.
-It’s about a half hour drive from downtown, but worth it for your day after exploring the vineyards!
+It’s about a half-hour drive from downtown, but worth it for your day after exploring the vineyards!

 Where to Eat

 The contemporary Asian/fusion dishes at 1201 Kitchen are a work of art.
-The chef insists on serving dishes with only the finest produce sourced from farmers and fisherman.
+The chef insists on serving dishes with only the finest produce sourced from farmers and fishermen.
 Try the shio ramen and specialty cocktails.
-If you’re feeling extra high class after your meal, walk down the street to take in a performance at the 85-year-old, French Renaissance-styled Warner Theartre.
+If you’re feeling extra high class after your meal, walk down the street to take in a performance at the 85-year-old, French Renaissance-style Warner Theartre.
 (It was commissioned by the world-famous Warner Bros.!)

 If you want to grab quick some treats and local cider, make a pit stop at Fuhrmans.
-They make fresh cider on 100-year-old presses using apples from a variety of 14 different Erie country apple farms, and make some of the best baked goods in town.
+They make fresh cider on 100-year-old presses using apples from a variety of 14 different Erie country apple farms and make some of the best-baked goods in town.
 When you’re down by the lake, indulge in some of Romolo’s famous sponge candy!

 If you’re feeling hungry while you’re on the peninsula, the only/best option is Sara’s.
 This 1950s inspired diner is serving up homemade onion rings, charcoaled burgers, orange sherbet twist cones, and local Smith’s hot dogs.
 Walk up to the counter, which just happens to be an old Ford Victoria car, to order your grub and enjoy it beneath a red and white umbrella.
 Located at the gateway of Presque Isle, this is a must for anyone going to and from the peninsula.
 Speaking of which, time to talk about the beaches.